Introduction to Statistics

 In the syntax, ColumnNameList specifies the name list of the target columns.
 If you need to specify more than one column, use comma , to separate the column names.
 For example, ANALYZE table t columns a, b.
 Besides collecting statistics on the specific columns in a specific table, this syntax collects statistics on the indexed columns and all indexes in that table at the same time.

-• To collect statistics on PREDICATE COLUMNS, do the following:
+• To collect statistics on PREDICATE COLUMNS, use the following syntax:

 ANALYZE TABLE TableName PREDICATE COLUMNS [WITH NUM BUCKETS|TOPN|CMSKETCH DEPTH|CMSKETCH WIDTH]|[WITH NUM SAMPLES|WITH FLOATNUM SAMPLERATE];